maltesl/ku-frontpage/README.md

 A LaTeX package for use at University of Copenhagen.

-Using the `titlepage` option will resemble as close as possible the official design for Master projects and PhD theses.
+Intended to create a titlepage that resembles as close as possible the official design for Master projects and PhD theses.
-The Microsoft Word templates can be found at http://designguide.ku.dk/.
+The Microsoft Word templates can be found at https://designguide.ku.dk/.

 ## Installation